renaissance-publishing/renaissance/content/chapters/26-the-five-roles.md

 He's also a useful *analyst* and a workable *provisioner*.

 Chandra is terrifying in battle, and almost as durable as you could want a character to be.
-He has extraordinary innate durability, between his Dragon's Scales, his Bronze Arm (which improves his DUR and Armor), and his Tough trait, and he wears heavy armor (a full suit of plate worn over an arming jacket).
+He has extraordinary innate durability, between his Dragon's Scales, his Bronze Arm (which improves his DUR and Armor), and his Tough trait.
+And he wears heavy armor over it all—a full suit of plate worn over an arming jacket.
 Though he doesn't carry a shield, his AV is still a massive 16 (2 for his scales, 10 for the plate armor, 2 for the quilted armor, and 2 for the bronze arm); this means he has a running shot at negating most of a well-struck short-sword blow, which would do 1d10+3+DB DV at AP -1 (a reasonably-built combatant might have a DB of 6).
-Helping his durability are his high ranks in Fray, and the fact that his bronze arm means that he is always considered armed—and that he can parry with it.
+Helping his durability are his high ranks in Fray, and the fact that his bronze arm means that he is always considered armed (and thus he can always defend himself against armed attackers).

-Equally terrifying is his melee damage: the Bronze Arm can be wielded with either *melee weapons* or *unarmed,* and it gives Chandra +5 STR besides—and General Chandra already had good STR and SOM.
+Equally terrifying is his melee damage: the Bronze Arm gives Chandra +5 STR, and General Chandra already had good STR and SOM, giving him a massive DB of 8.
+The Bronze Arm is a formidable weapon on its own, but he's also a master swordsman, and he carries a massive two-handed sword of distinctive Dragonshire design.
+Taken together, he deals a massive 2d10+10 DV on a melee attack—plus *even more* if he scores an exceptional success!
-(Chandra is famous for dropping an enemy lieutenant—a Wolverine shifter—in a single, massive blow.)
+(Chandra is famous for dealing more than 40 DV on a single attack, dropping an enemy lieutenant—a Wolverine shifter—in a single, massive blow.)

 Chandra is also a useful *analyst:* he has Knowledge: History, Knowledge: Politics \[Royal Houses\], Knowledge: Siegecraft and Profession: Soldier \[Command\].
-(Don't dismiss these knowledge skills as mere character-building details; they can be invaluable, even game-changing, during any intrigue-focused campaign anywhere in the eastern half of the Emerald Plane—including almost any adventure set in the Kingdoms of Men.)
+(Don't dismiss these knowledge skills—which might seem to be very narrowly focused—as mere character-building details; they can be invaluable, even game-changing, during any intrigue-focused campaign anywhere in the eastern half of the Emerald Plane—including almost any adventure set in the Kingdoms of Men.)

 Chandra has both a noble title (as a Lord) and a high military rank (as a General), as well as a fortune to draw on (he has Wealth Level 5); he also has good Protocol, which allows him to effectively tap into all these assets.
-These things can make him a powerful *provisioner*—the ability to call in the Commonwealth military can be a powerful advantage, for obvious reasons.
+These things can make him a powerful *provisioner*.
+(The ability to call on the Commonwealth military can be a particularly powerful advantage, for obvious reasons.)

-Chandra is not without his drawbacks, of course: his melee-focused combat strategy requires him to be at the front of the fighting, where even his immense durability will be tested—especially by enemy combatants equipped for an armored opponent, and he will be in trouble indeed if his opponents are armed with guns.
+Chandra is not without his drawbacks, of course: his melee-focused combat strategy requires him to be at the front of the fighting, where even his immense durability will be tested—especially by enemy combatants equipped for an armored opponent.
+(He will be in trouble indeed if his opponents are armed with guns, whose extremely high AP can negate even his armor.)
 His wealth and title also become more difficult to draw on once he leaves the Commonwealth—the title of Lord-General may be all but meaningless in the wilds of the Ruby Plane.
 He also has the *Distinctive* trait, representing both his bronze arm and his far-reaching reputation; this can make him as much a liability as a strength in an intrigue game (at the very least, it requires the party to plan around the need to keep the general stashed somewhere out-of-sight, since he is almost incapable of stealth or deceit).